SparkBIM

 Then add architectural features:

-Use Revit’s snapping and section tools to align objects closely with the point cloud.
-You can switch between 2D and 3D views to get a more accurate placement.
-Modeling becomes easier as you break the space into levels and zones.
+Use snapping and sections to get your objects lined up tight with the scan.
+Flipping between 2D and 3D views helps you nail the placement.
+It’s way easier if you break the whole space down into zones and levels first.

 Step 5: Add Details Based on LOD